This post may contain affiliate links. Please read our disclosure policy.

 • In a small bowl, sift together the flour, baking soda, baking powder, and salt.
 Set aside.

-• Using a hand mixer, cream the butter and sugars in a medium-sized bowl on medium speed for 2 minutes, until light and fluffy.
+• Using a hand mixer on medium speed, beat the butter and sugar for 2 minutes until light and fluffy.

-• In a separate small bowl, whisk together the cocoa powder and hot coffee until smooth.
+• In a separate small bowl, whisk the cocoa powder and hot coffee until smooth.

-• Still with the mixer on low, slowly add half of the flour mixture to the batter.
-Then, add the sour cream and mix well.
-Finally add in the rest of the flour mixture and mix until combined.
+• With the mixer still on low, add half of the flour mixture.
+Mix in the sour cream, then add the remaining flour mixture and mix until just combined.

 Notes

-• Don’t scoop the flour with a measuring cup.
-Instead, stir the flour first to loosen it and then spoon it into a dry measuring cup and level it off using the flat edge of a knife.
+• Measure Flour Accurately: Don’t scoop directly from the bag.
+Loosen the flour, spoon it into a dry measuring cup, and level it off with a knife.

 Nutrition